MindscapeHQ/raygun4net/Mindscape.Raygun4Net.Mvc/readme.txt

 RaygunKeyValuePairDataFilter e.g. filtering "user=raygun&password=pewpew"
 RaygunXmlDataFilter e.g. filtering "<password>pewpew</password>"

 These filters are initially disabled and can be enbled through the RaygunSettings class.

-You may also implement the IRaygunDataFilter and pass this to the RaygunClient to use when filtering raw data.
+You may also provide your own implementation of the IRaygunDataFilter and pass this to the RaygunClient to use when filtering raw data.
+An example for implementing an JSON filter can be found at the end of this readme.

 Modify or cancel message
 ------------------------